-The Conservation Officer Service has confirmed that the grizzly bear roaming Texada Island has been shot and killed, allegedly by a member of the public in the Van Anda area.
+The B.C.
+Conservation Officer Service has confirmed that the lone grizzly bear roaming Texada Island has been shot and killed, allegedly by a member of the public on the island's north end.

-"The COS can confirm it is the tagged grizzly bear seen on Texada Island in recent weeks, and that it was shot," reads a social media post on Tuesday (July 15).
+"The COS can confirm it is the tagged grizzly bear seen on Texada Island in recent weeks, and that it was shot," according to COS on Tuesday (July 15).
 "The bear will undergo a necropsy."

-The young grizzly, nicknamed "Tex" by locals who worried about the bear's safety and were calling for it to be translocated, was spotted on Texada Island more than a month ago after swimming over from the Powell River area.
+The young grizzly, nicknamed "Tex" by locals who worried about the bear's safety and were urging for it to be translocated a third time, was spotted on Texada more than a month ago after swimming over from the Powell River area.

 READ MORE: North Island First Nation offers a home to wayward grizzly bear roaming Texada Island

-Randene Neill, Minister of Water, Land and Resource Stewardship, said the grizzly bear's death comes as work was underway with First Nations on a new plan to attempt to translocate the bear to another remote area up the coast.
-However, before they could pinpoint its location, they received reports about the bear's death, she said.
+The grizzly bear's death comes as work was underway with First Nations on a new plan to translocate the bear to another remote area up the coast, said Randene Neill, Minister of Water, Land and Resource Stewardship.
+However, before they could pinpoint its location, they received reports about the bear's death.

 "This isn’t how we wanted this to end," Neill said in a statement released Tuesday afternoon.